-These lemon shortbread cookies, filled with tangy lemon curd, are buttery, flaky and melt in your mouth delicious.
-A classic holiday cookie that is always a favourite.
+These lemon shortbread cookies, filled with tangy lemon curd, are buttery, flaky and melt-in-your-mouth delicious.
+A classic holiday cookie that is always a favorite.

 Shortbread is a holiday classic and is one of the simplest cookies to make.
 There has rarely been a holiday table where I haven’t seen shortbread.

-Traditionally, shortbread is nothing more than flour, butter and sugar, making it a simple and fairly inexpensive cookie to make.
+Traditionally, shortbread is nothing more than flour, butter and sugar, making it a simple and fairly inexpensive cookie.
 You can also whip up a large batch in a short amount of time.

-While plain shortbread is just fine, it it also fun to dress this cookie up.
+While plain shortbread is fine, it is also fun to dress this cookie up.
 And there are so many ways to transform shortbread.

 The tangy flavour of the lemon pairs perfectly with the buttery shortbread and the custard-like filling is perfect with the flaky cookie.